cloud-native-toolkit/terraform-ibm-redis/README.md

 # IBM Redis

-Module to provision a managed Redis instance within an IBM Cloud account.
+This module to provision a managed Redis instance within an IBM Cloud account.

 ## Software dependencies